CATcher:

 and manually installing node instead of using the setup-node Github action, but the simpler solution was to upgrade the test to use Node version 16.x.

-Issue faced: CATcher uses node v16.x while WATcher uses node v14.x, it is hard to switch between node versions quickly when working on both projects
+Issue faced: CATcher uses Node 16 while WATcher uses Node 14 to build, it was hard to switch between node versions quickly when working on both projects

 A typical component in Angular consists of 3 files:

-Each component can have a module file where we can state the components/modules that this component is dependent on (i.e. the imports array) and the components that is provided by this module (i.e. the declarations array).
+Each component can have a module file where we can state the components or modules that this component is dependent on (i.e. the imports array) and the components that is provided by this module (i.e. the declarations array).
 This helps increasing the modularity and scalability of the whole application.

 As a developer coming from React, here are some clear differences I have observed: